 In conclusion, this study investigated social network dynamics of male of a mountain ungulate over a relatively long time period focusing at the level of group and individual, allowing us to explore ungulate sociality over different scales.
 As most previous studies on ungulate social networks have focused on female associations, this is one of the few to quantify male social structure in a gregarious ungulate with high levels of sexual segregation.
 We found that the male Alpine ibex social network is highly cohesive with all individuals being connected; this has important implications for the management of disease outbreaks.
-Social structure changed during seasons, suggesting that ecological constrains such as resource availability may play a role in shaping association in gregarious ungulates.
+Social structure changed during seasons, suggesting that ecological constrains such as resource availability may play a role in shaping associations in gregarious ungulates.
 However, we also demonstrated that male Alpine ibex did not associate randomly but showed stable associations, and that the strength of these associations varies across individuals, with age similarity being a factor driving these associations.
 This, in turn, suggests that ecological constrains are not enough to explain gregariousness and preferential associations in ungulates; these are likely to also be driven by physiological and social needs, ultimately varying according to individual characteristics and species life history.
 Finally, our results highlight the importance of long-term studies based on individually recognizable subjects (Festa-Bianchet et al. 2017).

 ACKNOWLEDGEMENTS

 We deeply thank Bruno Bassano from the Gran Paradiso National Park biodiversity and scientific research service and the Park Rangers of the surveillance service for captures and marking of Alpine ibex and for providing logistic support during field work.
-We are grateful to all the students and researchers that helped with data collection in the ten years of the study.
-We also thank David Laniado and Cristian Pasquaretta for helpful discussion and suggestion on data analysis.
+We are grateful to all the students and researchers that helped with data collection in the ten years of the study and to Edward Monovich for the artwork.
+We also thank David Laniado and Cristian Pasquaretta for helpful discussion and suggestion on data analysis, and Brenda McCowan and Sandra Smith Aguilar for constructive reviews of the manuscript.

 CONFLICT OF INTEREST